Important Facts

 This is again a tricky situation because you wish to show enthusiasm for this job but at the same time you do not wish to tell them that there is no other company you have applied to as this will give them even more leverage than they already have.

-The recruiter wants to may be know how serious you are for your career or they are probably trying to check who else are there in line to hire you.
+The recruiter wants to know how serious you are about your career or they are probably trying to check who else is there in line to hire you.
 You can talk about applying to a few companies for a similar role.

 You should not make the mistake of dodging this question with a generalized answer because trust me, the recruiter genuinely wants to know your USP.
 Your answer must give the recruiters a reason to hire you over the other candidates.
 However, your USP must be relevant to the job role you are applying for.

-If you can not make out as to what makes you unique, then you can take help from former colleagues or you can carefully think about the feedbacks you receive or think of something for which people usually turn to you for help.
+If you can not make out what makes you unique, then you can take help from former colleagues or you can carefully think about the feedback you receive or think of something for which people usually turn to you for help.

 To answer this question, you can speak about some of your positive traits or a hobby outside of work.
 You can play well by somehow connecting them to your job role.
 You can even tell a story or describe an incident that can reveal a little more about your personality and experiences.

-The intent of this question is that the interviewer wants to know if you have conducted proper research before coming to the interview.
-They also want to judge by your answer whether you have prepared yourself on how you will get started at work or that will you be able to take initiatives if hired.
+This question intends that the interviewer wants to know if you have conducted proper research before coming to the interview.
+They also want to judge by your answer whether you have prepared yourself on how you will get started at work or that will you be able to take initiative if hired.

 This is a mandatory question for any job interview so you should be prepared with an answer ahead of time.
-You can take help from sites such as PayScale, Glassdoor, etc. to know what is the average salary for similar role as yours.
+You can get help from sites such as PayScale, Glassdoor, etc. to know what is the average salary for a similar role as yours.

-However, do not blindly go by these sides, take into account your experience, skills, and academic background as well and reach out to your peers ad your professional network to get more insights about the same.
+However, do not blindly go by these sides, take into account your experience, skills, and academic background as well as reach out to your peers and your professional network to get more insights about the same.

 After you are done with the research, give the hiring manager a number that is above your expectations because they will surely negotiate on whatever you suggest.
 The key here is to not settle below your expected value.